koendv/bmp/README.md

 - The `bmp` "Black Magic Probe" micropython module implements a gdb server on a usb vcp, a serial port, or a tcp socket.
 After `bmp.init()`, you can connect to the probe using gdb.

 - The `target` micropython module is a collection of micropython functions to manipulate a target: to read and write ram, flash or registers, to set and clear breakpoints, to start and stop the target processor.
-The module `target` gives micropython scripts access to the primitives `bmp` uses to implement the gdb server.
+The module `target` gives micropython scripts access to the primitives black magic probe `bmp` uses to implement the gdb server.
 Using the module `target` requires a previous `bmp.init()`.

 - The `dap` micropython module implements a CMSIS-DAP probe on a usb hid port.
 After `dap.init()`, you can connect to the probe using [openocd](http://openocd.org/) or [pyocd](https://github.com/pyocd/pyOCD).